Sainsbury's: Self-service and heyday (1956–1991)

 In November 1983, Sainsbury's purchased 21% of Shaw's Supermarkets, the second largest retailer of groceries in the northeastern United States (primarily in New England).
 In June 1987, Sainsbury's acquired the rest of the company.

-In 1985, the chairman reported that over the preceding 10 years profits had grown from £15 million to over £168 million, a compound annual rise of 30.4% – after allowing for inflation a real annual growth rate of 17.6%.
+In 1985, the chairman reported that over the preceding 10 years profits had grown from £15 million to more than £168 million, a compound annual rise of 30.4% – after allowing for inflation a real annual growth rate of 17.6%.
 In 1991, the Sainsbury's group boasted a twelve-year record of dividend increases, of 20% or more and earnings per share had risen by as much for nearly as long.
 Also in 1991, the company raised £489 million, in new equity to fund the expansion of superstores.

 With the advent of out of town shopping complexes during the 1980s, Sainsbury's was one of the many big retail names to open new shops in such complexes – notably with its shop at the Meadowhall Shopping Centre, Sheffield (originally as a SavaCentre) in 1990, and the Merry Hill Shopping Centre at Brierley Hill in the West Midlands, which opened in September 1989.

 Sainsbury's expanded into Scotland in 1992 with a shop in Darnley (the SavaCentre at Cameron Toll in Edinburgh had opened in 1984).
 In June 1995, Sainsbury's announced its intention to move into the Northern Ireland market, until that point dominated by local companies.
 Between December 1996 and December 1998, the company opened seven shops.
 Two others at Sprucefield, Lisburn, and Holywood Exchange, Belfast would not open until 2003, due to protracted legal challenges.
 While Sainsbury's outlets in Northern Ireland were all new developments, Tesco (apart from one Tesco Metro) instead purchased existing chains from Associated British Foods (see Tesco Ireland).